 Data can be downloaded through a Web browser or command line via FTP.
 When using a Web browser, the FTP link first directs you to an Optional Registration Form that if filled out, will allow you to receive notifications about updates or processing changes related to that specific data set.
 After completing the Optional Registration Form, the FTP directory becomes available.
 For additional help downloading data through an FTP client, go to the How to access data using an FTP client support page.

-Hydrologic Outlets of the Greenland Ice Sheet
+Hydrologic Outlets of the Greenland Ice Sheet, Version 1

 The Hydrologic Outlets of the Greenland Ice Sheet data set contains GIS point shapefiles that include 891 observed and potential hydrologic outlets of the Greenland Ice Sheet, as identified by Lewis and Smith (2009), using satellite imagery.
 There are 460 observed hydrologic outlets that include proglacial streams and rivers emerging from the ice sheet (length scale >1 km), proglacial lakes touching the ice edge or clearly connected to it via streams or rivers (length scale >3 km), and sediment-rich plumes exiting tidewater glaciers into fjords.
 Also, there are 431 potential hydrologic outlets that include point locations with release of meltwater from fjords without obvious sediment discharge, as well as locations where the ice sheet directly connects to the ocean that cannot be proven to release meltwater.